SKocur/ImgDoc/README.md

 # ImgDoc
-Java library which generates graphic documentation of source code.
+Java library which generates graphic documentation/scheme of source code that is saved as a PNG image.

 ### Features:
 * customizable